yqrashawn/conflux-portal-docs/docs/en/portal/Examples/Low_Level_CFX_Transfer.md

   .then(function (accounts) {
     // You also should verify the user is on the correct network: if (conflux.networkVersion !== desiredNetwork) {
-      alert('This application requires the main network, please switch it in your Conflux Portal UI.')
+      alert('This application requires the main network, please switch it in your ConfluxPortal UI.')

       // We plan to provide an API to make this request in the near future.
       // https://github.com/MetaMask/metamask-extension/issues/3663